 Let’s start with Robotic Process Automation (RPA), defined by CIO.com as: “an application of technology, governed by business logic and structured inputs, aimed at automating business processes.
-Using RPA tools, a company can configure software, or a ‘bot’ to capture and interpret applications for processing a transaction, manipulating data, triggering responses and communicating with other digital systems.”
-The focus of RPA is the automation of high volume tasks using bots.
-This is a much narrower focus than that of business process management yet a highly effective technology nonetheless.
+Using RPA tools, a company can configure software, or a ‘bot’ to capture and interpret applications for processing a transaction, manipulating data, triggering responses, and communicating with other digital systems.”
+The focus of RPA is the automation of high-volume tasks using bots.
+This is a much narrower focus than that of business process management, yet an effective technology nonetheless.

 What is BPM?

 UiPath defines Business Process Management (BPM) as: “an approach to streamlining business processes for maximum efficiency and value.
 It is an in-depth look at how processes are operating.
 BPM does this by identifying areas for improvement, and building solutions—usually from the ground up.
 BPM is about making sure the infrastructure of your business processes is solid.”
-Therefore, the focus of BPM is broader, a comprehensive approach to managing entire businesses processes from end to end.
-Businesses do not need to make the decision between RPA or BPM as RPA can compliment BPM quite well.
+Therefore, the focus of BPM is broader, a comprehensive approach to managing entire business processes from end-to-end.
+Businesses do not need to make the decision between RPA or BPM as RPA can complement BPM quite well.

 So, where’s the confusion?

-A common misconception is that RPA and BPM are the same things.
-That is, many people believe that RPA automates processes end-to-end like robust BPM software currently does.
-This belief has led to many articles being published about how BPM as a discipline is outdated and will be replaced by RPA.
-However, this belief is simply not true.
+A common misconception is that RPA and BPM are one and the same.
+Many people believe that RPA automates processes end-to-end like robust BPM software currently does.
 If you were paying attention to the definitions of RPA and BPM above, you know that RPA is a technology and BPM is a discipline.
-So, they are not even in the same category.
-Furthermore, not only is RPA as a technology not yet up to automating entire business processes, but RPA is not even designed to do that.
+The two are in separate categories and have different capabilities.

 RPA vs BPM

 Every business is ultimately the sum of the tasks, events, and decisions that add up to entire business processes.
-In the world of workflow automation, BPM is a holistic approach to optimize and automate business processes from start to finish.
+In the world of workflow automation, BPM is a holistic approach to optimize and automate business processes from the beginning of the game to the end.
 On the other hand, RPA is a technology that deals with smaller, repetitive tasks completed by bots that just comprise a part of a business process.
 BPM is an end-to-end solution for automating entire business processes and RPA is a compliment to a solid BPM approach.
 RPA certainly cannot replace BPM, even if they sometimes reap the same benefits like reducing human error and improving efficiency by automating high-volume, low-value yet repetitive tasks.